tomjoht/learnapidoc/_docs/publishing_api_documentation/pubapis_headless_cms.md

 ## Readme.io {#readmeio}

 [Readme.io](http://readme.io) is an online CMS for docs that offers one of the most robust, full-featured interfaces for developer docs available.
 Readme.io isn't a headless CMS, meaning you don't just point to your GitHub repo to pull in the content.
 Instead, I believe Readme.io stores content in a database (though this detail isn't mentioned on their site).
+So I strictly speaking, I probably shouldn't include Readme.io here, but I didn't know where else to describe it, and the CMS-like GUI makes it the most similar to the headless CMS.

 Readme.io's emphasis is on providing an interface that helps you more easily write documentation based on best practices and designs.
 Readme.io provides a number of wizard-like screens to move you through documentation process, prompting you with forms to complete.
+For example:

 {% include course_image.html  size="medium" border="true" filename="readmeio_manual_api" ext_print="png" ext_web="png" alt="Readme.io" caption="Readme.io" %}

-Most importantly, Readme.io includes *specific features for displaying API documentation content*, which puts it into a class of its own.
+Most importantly, Readme.io includes specific features for displaying API documentation content, which puts it into a class of its own.
 Although you can add your API information manually, you can also import an [OpenAPI specification file](pubapis_swagger_intro.html).
 You can experiment by choosing one from the [OpenAPI examples](https://github.com/OAI/OpenAPI-Specification/tree/master/examples/v2.0/yaml), such as [this one](https://raw.githubusercontent.com/OAI/OpenAPI-Specification/master/examples/v2.0/json/petstore-expanded.json).
 Readme.io's integration of OpenAPI along with other doc content helps integrate outputs that are often separated.
 (This fragmentation is a problem I explore later in [Integrating Swagger UI with the rest of your docs](pubapis_combine_swagger_and_guide.html).)

 Overall, Readme.io provides a robust GUI for creating API documentation in a way that is more extensive and well-designed than virtually any other platform available.
 The output includes an interactive, try-it-out experience with endpoints: